 (1) A symbolic variable may be associated with each value.
 Values derived from the input-that is, either read directly as input or computed from input values-have symbolic variables associated with them.
 Values not derived from the input do not.
 These associations arise when a value is read from one of the special arrays POST, GET, and REQUEST, which store parameters supplied to the PHP program.
 For example, executing the statement \$x = \$GET["param1"] results in associating the value read from the global parameter param1 and bound to parameter x with the symbolic variable param1.
-Values maintain their associations through assignments and function calls (thus, the interpreter performs symbolic execution, the concrete values remain, and the shadow interpreter does not influence execution.
+Values maintain their associations through assignments and function calls (thus, the interpreter performs symbolic execution at the inter-procedural level).
+Importantly, during program execution, the concrete values remain, and the shadow interpreter does not influence execution.